The 10 Best Suburbs to Live in CANBERRA, ACT: Reviewed and Ranked in 2024

 Waramanga’s allure is undeniably its harmonious blend of the past and present.
 The suburb boasts several heritage sites, with the Old Waramanga Schoolhouse being a prime example – a piece of history, now converted into a community centre.
 Moreover, recreational spaces abound, such as the Waramanga Playgrounds and the recent GreenLink Project which offers a verdant escape in the city.
 The culinary scene is blossoming too, with new cafes like Cafe D’Mango offering innovative fusion cuisine, witnessed by its soaring popularity last summer.

-However, every silver lining has a cloud.
-Public transport could use some revamping.
+However, public transport could use some revamping in Waramanga’s.
 Recent reports indicate that residents have been voicing concerns over limited bus schedules, especially during weekends.
 The crime rate, albeit lower than many other regions, has shown a slight uptick in the past year with a few burglary cases making headlines in local newspapers.
 Furthermore, while there’s a fresh wind of modernity blowing, some areas are still crying out for infrastructural upgrades, a point recently highlighted by the Canberra Times.

 In conclusion, Waramanga, with its unique mix, could be an ideal haven for those yearning for a blend of historical charm and budding modernity.
 Families with a keen interest in heritage, young couples looking for a fresh start, or retirees wanting a peaceful enclave might find Waramanga to be just the ticket.